 The department offers MA students many opportunities for professional development and growth.
 The department frequently provides funding to support graduate students’ travel to present research at academic conferences.
 Teaching Assistantships are available to qualified applicants in their first year, and TAs receive extensive training and support in the teaching of writing.
 Mississippi State is home to The Mississippi Quarterly and The Jabberwock Review, which employ graduate students as editorial assistants.

 Applicants to the MA program in English must have a BA in English or 18 hours in English beyond composition requirements.
 Minimum required GPA is 3.0.
 International applicants must submit a TOEFL score.
 The GRE is not required.

-Students who wish to be considered for the MA in English with Creative Writing emphasis must submit a writing sample (20 pages fiction; 15 pages poetry) directly to the Director of Creative Writing.
+Students who wish to be considered for the MA in English with Creative Writing emphasis must submit a writing sample (10-12 pages poetry, 12-20 pages of fiction, or up to 30 pages of a combination of both) directly to the Director of Creative Writing.

 The MA in English at Mississippi State is generally completed in two years.
 Students complete 30 (thesis option) or 33 (non-thesis option) hours.
 A course in research methods (EN 8103), foreign language competency (i.e. fourth semester undergraduate coursework or equivalent), and a comprehensive MA exam are required of all students